legyta/nomadentist/README.md

-## Landing page for the Nomadentist.com project

-## Site is live at www.nomadentist.com
+Landing page for the Nomadentist project, the site is live at www.nomadentist.com.

-This project was bootstrapped with React
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts